 How am I making money online now?

 Recently, I was hired on to a large tech company to provide technical support via chat and e-mail, submit bug reports, respond to tickets, customize websites, and other duties.
-They’re paying me over $30 CAD/hour.
 My hard work finally paid off.
 I’ve seen this position called Happiness Engineer, Customer Advocate, Customer Hero, Customer Success Agent, and more.
 I won’t mention my companies name due to the NDA (non-disclosure agreement,) but I will say that Buffer offers a position that is similar.

 As of now, this company gives me the flexibility I want, the challenge I need, and the opportunity to grow my skills and advance my career.
-I get to choose my schedule on a weekly basis, travel when ever and where ever I want since I can take work with me.
-The freedom and flexibility that this company offers is just what I needed.
+I get to choose my schedule on a weekly basis, travel whenever and where ever I want since I can take work with me.
+The freedom and flexibility that this company offers are just what I needed.

 Don’t give up.
 Never stop learning.
-If you want something make a plan, follow-though, and just go for it!
+If you want something: make a plan, follow-through, and just go for it!

 My Future Plans of Working at Home or Remotely

 It’s been a goal of mine to work in a software development role since the remote jobs in that field of work at limitless, but most importantly because I enjoy building things with code.

 I’m hoping to continue working with the tech company that recently hired me and moved into a software QA position, and from there I’m interested in either moving into web development, app development, or data science.
 I’ve yet to decide, but all of these positions have remote employment options.